A. J. Foyt: Championship car career

-In the 1982 Indianapolis 500, Foyt started on the front row but on the pace laps he was victimized by a controversial wreck when 2nd-year driver Kevin Cogan suddenly spun out for no apparent reason.
+In the 1982 Indianapolis 500, Foyt started on the front row but on the pace laps he was victimized by a controversial wreck when second-year driver Kevin Cogan suddenly spun out for no apparent reason.
 Seven cars were involved in the incident including Foyt and Mario Andretti, who was unable to continue.
-Foyt was livid with Cogan and famously said "That damn Coogan," on live radio, and when asked by Chris Economaki in a TV interview what had happened, Foyt shouted, "I don't know, he just ran right square into my Goddamn left front!
+Foyt was livid with Cogan and famously said "That damn “Coogin”," on live radio, and when asked by Chris Economaki in a TV interview what had happened, Foyt shouted, "I don't know, he just ran right square into my Goddamn left front!
 (Economaki: "Who are you talking about?")
 Cogan!"
 Foyt repaired his car during the red flag and led the first quarter of the race but dropped out due to lingering damage from the crash.

 In a 1990 CART race at Road America in Elkhart Lake, Wisconsin Foyt's car left the track and plowed straight through a dirt embankment, severely injuring his legs and feet.
 After multiple surgeries and months of physiotherapy he returned for the 1991 Indianapolis 500 and qualified second.
 He had announced his retirement before the race but changed his mind after being caught up in an early incident.
 He returned for a 35th consecutive start at the 1992 Indianapolis 500 and avoided all of the day's numerous crashes to finish ninth.

 Sports car racing

-Foyt is famous for winning the prestigious 24 Hours of Le Mans race in his first and only attempt, in 1967; Foyt drove a Ford GT40 Mk IV, partnered with Dan Gurney and entered by Carroll Shelby's team.
+Foyt won the prestigious 24 Hours of Le Mans race in his first and only attempt, in 1967; Foyt drove a Ford GT40 Mk IV, partnered with Dan Gurney and entered by Carroll Shelby's team.
 Prior to the race, he had angered the French fans and press by remarking that the notoriously fast and dangerous tree-lined course was "nothin' but a little old country road."
 Also, he reportedly only got 10 laps of pre-race practice.
 But when Gurney overslept and missed a driver change in the middle of the night, Foyt was forced to double-stint and wound up driving nearly 18 hours of the 24-hour race.
-Foyt also later won the 12 Hours of Sebring and 24 Hours of Daytona in 1985 driving Porsches, making him the fourth of only 9 drivers to complete the infromal "triple crown" of endurance racing.
+Foyt also later won the 12 Hours of Sebring and 24 Hours of Daytona in 1985 driving Porsches, making him the fourth of only 9 drivers to complete the informal "triple crown" of endurance racing.

 Stock car career

 USAC Stock Car

 He was the champion in USAC's stock car in 1968, 1978, and 1979.
 He finished second in 1963 and 1969, and third in 1970.
 Among his wins in USAC stock car racing was his 1964 win at the Billy Vukovich Memorial 200 at Hanford Speedway in California.
-He also was a multiple winner in USAC stockers at Milwaukee, Texas World Speedway, and Michigan International Speedway.
+He also was a multiple winner in USAC stockers at Milwaukee, Texas World Speedway, and Michigan International Speedway, and the Yankee 300 thrice.